THE CASE AGAINST GROWTH.

 In these subsistence economies the basic operation was not getting, it was giving...knowing that others would give to you.
 In other words the key economic mechanism was gift and reciprocity.
 In tribes elaborate rules govern the giving and receiving, ensuring that all are provided for.
 (No one in tribal society is poor or hungry, unless times are difficult for all.)

 These are the economic principles that will have to exist, whether we like it or not in a satisfactory, viable economy in the coming era of scarcity, in which we must develop mostly small local cooperative economies focussed on meeting needs, and without any growth.
 The focal concerns must be organising local resources and productive capacities to provide well for all, without any notion of gain or getting richer over time.
 The basic mechanism must be giving to others and the community, knowing that you will be given what you need. (...for instance contributing to voluntary working bees that maintain the community orchards.)

 History can be seen in terms of the damage that the drive to gain eventually does.
 Often a civilization emerges and for a while has considerable equity, but in time some people become more wealthy and powerful, and develop into a class with increasing power and privileges and then dominate the rest.
 Their desire to gain drives a quest for more and more land, opulence, slaves...and foreign sources of wealth.
 An imperial phase begins.
 The wealth of other regions is plundered.
-Because there is no concept of enough, before long there is over-reach; it becomes impossible to maintain the empire, and the civilization self-destructs.
+Because there is no concept of enough, before long there is over-reach; it becomes impossible to maintain the empire, there is increasing resentment of the rich, and the civilization self-destructs.
 At present the West is passing through the over-reach phase into decline, while China is rising past us, driven by the same old single-minded obsession with getting richer and more powerful.
 This sorry story will not cease until humans learn to be content with enough.